sanstzu/NTU-schedule-calendar/README.md

 # Introduction
 I remembered the days where I have to suffer by manually inputting the course schedule into my calendar app.
 To save up few hours of my life (and yours), I created this repository.
-This website in this repository allows the user to export their course schedule into an iCalendar file (which can be imported to most calendar applications).
+This website in this repository allows the user to export their course schedule into an iCalendar file (which can be imported into most calendar applications).

 - Front-end: [React](https://reactjs.org/), [MaterialUI](https://mui.com/)
 - iCalendar Generator: [ics](https://github.com/adamgibbons/ics)